Fractured Bone? Here’s What Hyderabad’s Leading Orthopaedic Surgeon, Dr Karthik Gudaru, Says About Titanium Implants

-In elderly individuals, weakened bones due to osteoporosis can result in femur fractures even after a simple fall.
-Because of the critical role the femur plays in movement and stability, proper treatment is essential, and in many cases, titanium implants are required to ensure correct healing and long-term function, says Dr Karthik Gudaru, who is an experienced orthopedic surgeon in Hyderabad.
+Fractures commonly occur due to road traffic accidents, falls from height, sports injuries, direct trauma, or in elderly individuals due to osteoporosis where even a minor fall can cause a fracture.
+Because bones are essential for mobility and body support, proper treatment is necessary, and in many cases titanium implants are required to ensure correct healing and long-term function, explains Dr Karthik Gudaru, who is an experienced orthopedic surgeon in Hyderabad and Telangana.

 What Are Titanium Implants?